Spurs' Euro hopes dented by Villa defeat

 Villa punished more sloppy Reguilon defending in the 39th minute when Bertrand Traore pressured the defender into surrendering possession, allowing Ollie Watkins to fire home from close-range.

-Despite an improved second half, Tottenham couldn't staged a fightback and were booed off at full-time.
+Despite an improved second half, Tottenham couldn't stage a fightback and were booed off at full-time.

+Kane applauded fans on all sides of the stadium during a post-match lap of honour which may have served as his farewell.

+"He means a lot.
+He's a Tottenham player.
+I've answered so many questions on Harry Kane in the last 24 hours.
+I'm willing to speak about the game but not individuals," Mason said.

 Everton remain in the hunt for a Europa League berth after Richarlison's 48th minute header from Gylfi Sigurdsson's corner sealed a 1-0 win against Wolves.